jepsen-io/radix-dlt/README.md

 `lein run keygen` to construct a new account, and paste the results into `stokenet.edn`; then fund that account with some XRD.
 Running tests with `--stokenet` will use that account instead.

+We don't have access to the raw txn APIs, so you'll need to run with

+`--fs txn-log,balance`

 ## License